 Growing from cuttings is like cloning which is called propagation of plants that is done by fragmentation and regeneration of particular vegetative parts of plants and the cuttings you have is like 97% similar to the plant from which it has been taken and you have better results in such a short period but keeping in mind that you need to take the branches from the healthy plant then only the cuttings will grow similarly.

-How to propagate chili peppers from cuttings?
+How do propagate chili peppers from cuttings?

 All you need is a sharp knife, razor, and a healthy mother pepper plant, and yes of course a container too (transparent) if possible